 Technical Communication is a business and economics textbook published by Xiaoxiao Publishing House.
 The original text is straightforward, with more layout design content, and many related knowledge and project management experience about document design and production can be learned.
 The translation project was released on September 9th, with a deadline of October 21st.
 The translator needed to translate the original text and typeset the translation.
 The target readers are Chinese readers who are interested in scientific and technological writing.

-From September 9th to September 10th, the team leader assigned the chapters to the team members.
-The translator completed the first draft on October 10th, and the term extraction and bilingual comparison were completed on October 11th.
-The typesetting and final draft were completed on October 21st.
-Project products include Chinese translation in Word and PDF format, bilingual version in Word format, terminology in Excel format and translation memory.

 Background of the Source Text

 Technical Communication mainly describes how to tackle the major types of documents and writing situations the reader will encounter in their professional lives.
 Especially for Business & Economics course enrollees, this book is a critical Business & Economics textbook used by campuses throughout the world.
 No other text offers such a comprehensive introduction to the field while still delivering practical, effective support for students at every level.